What is version control?

 Hold on, I have to extract the archive from the floppy disk first.

 I can't get my files from the backup!
-Could the magnet inside the speaker corrupt the floppy disk?
+Could the magnet inside the speaker have corrupted the floppy disk?

 I guess this is it.
 I'm royally screwed.